 3) the combination systems are simulators which integrate the capabilities of planar systems and rotational systems.
 These devices can have 5 to 6 degrees of freedom, combining translation and attitude stages.
 The Marshall Space Flight Center's Flight Robotics Laboratory has one of the most developed simulation platforms in the world [15].
 This test bed provides 6 DOF motion on a flat surface of 44 ft x 66 ft.
 The vertical motion is provided by a cylindrical lift and not by thrusters.
 A 5 DOF simulator has been developed by the Lawrence Livermore National Laboratory [16].
 It combines a platform with full freedom yaw, $\pm 15^{\circ}$ pitch and $\pm 30^{\circ}$ roll on a dynamic air bearing vehicle.
 In this device there is no vertical degree of freedom.
 More recent research related to 5 DOF simulators has been done by Georgia Institute of Technology and Harbin Institute of Technology.
-Both projects combine a lower platform guaranteeing 2 translational DOF with an upper platform, connected with a spherical air bearing, which gives the additional 3 rotational DOF [17], [18].
-An interesting example of 6 DOF testbed is the MIT "SPHERES"

-project [19], [20].
-This testbed can reach full 6 DOF when used in the International Space Station (ISS)'s microgravity environment.
+Both projects combine a lower platform guaranteeing 2 translational DOF with an upper platform, connected with a spherical air bearing, which gives the additional 3 rotational DOF [17].
+An interesting example of 6 DOF testbed is the MIT "SPHERES" project [19].
+This testbed can reach full 6 DOF when used in the International Space Station (ISS)'s micro-gravity environment.
 Another 6 DOF platform has been developed by the NASA Jet Propulsion Laboratory.
 In this case the vertical motion, giving the 6th degree of freedom is provided by a powered vertical stage, actively controlled to provide a simulated zero-g environment for the attitude platform [21].

-The main goal of this paper is to present the advances on the development of a unique 6 DOF test bed at the Advanced Autonomous Multiple Spacecraft (ADAMUS) laboratory.
-The test bed differs from the existing 6 DOF systems because it guarantees dynamical reproduction of motion along/about the full 6 degrees of freedom.
+The main goal of this paper is to present the unique design of the 6 DOF test bed under development at the Advanced Autonomous Multiple Spacecraft (ADAMUS) laboratory.
+The test bed differs from the existing 6 DOF systems because it will guarantee dynamical reproduction of motion along/about the full 6 degrees of freedom.
 The resulting behavior of the system will be much closer to the actual dynamics that satellites present when operated on the field, as compared to systems that use linear motors or other kinematical solutions.
 An important problem when dealing with attitude spacecraft simulators is the mass balancing system.
 In fact, in order to effectively operate the simulators without undesired gravitational torques, the center of mass of the attitude stage has to be coincident with the center of rotation, located in the rotational air bearing.
-In order to align the center of mass with the center of rotation, additional moveable masses are often used.
-Using adaptive methods, the masses are moved until the equilibrium position is reached, with the center of mass aligned to the center of rotation of the joint [22], [23].
-The ADAMUS testbed attitude stage uses a Balancing Platform (BP) for equilibrium purposes.
-The BP is connected to the attitude stage with a linear motor that allows changing the distance of the BP with respect to the attitude stage along the vertical axis.
-The BP also hosts two linear motors that can move along the two remaining axes.
-The movement of the whole BP mass along the vertical axis and the movement of the two motors along the other two axes provoke a change in the position of the global center of mass of the attitude stage.
-By fine calibrations and tuning of the position of the three linear motors it is possible to move the global center of mass, aligning it with the center of rotation.
-The unique design of the ADAMUS platform will potentially allow for different spacecrafts testing by simply switching out the attitude stage.
-Fig. 2 shows the interchangeable attitude stage, connected to the testbed base through the spherical air bearing while Fig. 3 is a detailed view of the BP.
-Another important feature of the ADAMUS testbed is how directly it addresses the challenges of near gravity-free vertical translation in a 1g This is accomplished using a unique counterbalance method that employs a matched variable-mass field. counterbalance and near-frictionless air bearing pullies to allow close to gravity-free motion along the local gravity vector.
-The testbed is moved by compressed air thrusters only and, during the experiments, due to air consumption, there will be a constant variation of the attitude stage mass.
-This mass variation does not produce a change in the position of the global center of mass since the air is stored in two identical tanks, mounted symmetrically on the attitude stage, having their center of mass coincident with the center of rotation along the vertical axis.
-The pneumatic connections are made such that the air consumption is the same for both the tanks so that the amount of air in the tanks is the same at any time.
+In order to align the center of mass with the center of rotation additional moveable masses are often used.
+Using adaptive methods, the masses are moved until the equilibrium position is reached, with the center of mass aligned to the center of rotation of the joint [22].
+In the ADAMUS testbed the attitude stage will be connected to the spherical air bearing using a set of linear actuators which will allow precise 3D translations of the entire attitude stage.
+A very fine calibration will be performed before beginning the experiments, in order to align the center of mass and the center of rotation.
+This design choice will potentially allow for different spacecraft testing, by simply switching out the attitude stage.
+Fig. 2 shows the interchangeable attitude stage, connected to the testbed base through the spherical air bearing.